 To reduce contact among campers and limit the sharing of spaces and equipment, our program activities have been modified.
 Camp staff continues to work hard to maintain a quality camp experience under these new circumstances.
 For example, we know we’ll be canoeing, stream scooping, and campfire cooking, but we may not be able to have a typical “lower dam day” or have all campers wading every day.
-Our 3/4th, 5/6th and 7/8th groups will be wading and issued their own individual pair of waders for the week.
 Please know that we’ll be experimenting and making changes as the summer progresses, taking input from campers and counselors along the way.

 Access to Camp

 Our administrative offices and the nature center remain closed to the public all summer.
 Public use of the playground is prohibited during camp hours.